 Enrollment Residence Requirement

 No more than 60 semester hours (90 quarter hours) of credit may be accepted as transfer work from a community or junior college.
-Transfer students from community or junior colleges should consult with the major department or school to discuss transfer credit.
-All final acceptance of transfer credit will be determined by the college upon review of recommendations by the school or department.
+Transfer students should consult with an advisor in the CADA Office of Student Affairs to discuss transfer credit, by emailing email@example.com.
+All final acceptance of transfer credit will be determined by the the college upon review of recommendations by the school or department.

 Transfer Credit for Continuing Students

-Continuing students in the College of Architecture, Design, and the Arts must submit a petition in order to take courses at other universities for credit toward the baccalaureate degree.
+Continuing students in the College of Architecture, Design, and the Arts must submit a petition to the Office of Student Affairs in order to take courses at other universities for credit toward the baccalaureate degree.

 During the fall and spring semesters, a full-time program is from 12 to 18 hours.
-Above 18 semester hours is considered an overload and may only be taken if a student is recommended by a school or department advisor and approved in the college office.
+Above 18 semester hours is considered an overload and may only be taken if a student has a UIC Cumulative GPA of 2.75 or higher, is in good academic standing, and is recommended by a school or department advisor and approved in the CADA Office of Student Affairs.
 For Summer Session 1 (Four-Week) and Summer Session 2 (Eight-Week), UIC considers a total aggregate of 6 semester hours as the minimum number necessary to constitute full-time enrollment, and a program of more than 14 hours must be approved.

-A student on academic or terminal probation may be dismissed from the University under one of the following conditions:
+Students who are on probation for multiple terms may be dismissed from the university under any one or more of the following conditions: